-But beyond just sporting events, the person in the suit can be the life of everything from Columbia student life events to even private parties, where they are hired for the sole purpose of manifesting a sense of Columbia pride.
+But beyond sporting events, the person in the suit can be the heart of everything from Columbia student life events to private parties, where they are hired for the sole purpose of manifesting a sense of Columbia pride.

-“Everybody loves Roar-ee,” the former Roar-ee said.
+“Everybody loves Roar-ee,” a former Roar-ee said.
 “When I would walk around games or on campus it was all high-fives and ‘Can I get a picture with you?’”

-Roar-ee was introduced to boost school spirit and create a more upbeat atmosphere at Columbia athletics events, and the athletics department has no doubts that Roar-ee has accomplished this job.
+Roar-ee was introduced to boost school spirit and create a more upbeat atmosphere at Columbia events, and the athletic department has no doubts that Roar-ee has accomplished this job.

-“During media breaks [at football games], we try to utilize Roar-ee as much as possible to hype the crowd up and prepare them to cheer on the team for the rest of the game,” AD of Market Strategies Michael Miller said.
+“During media breaks [at football games], we try to utilize Roar-ee as much as possible to hype the crowd up and prepare them to cheer on the team for the rest of the game,” Michael Miller, associate athletic director of market strategies, said.

-To be Roar-ee, a willingness to perform and a love of fun are truly the only requirements besides wanting to don the suit—which is cleaned after every wear.
-But, the job isn’t as easy as it may seem, as one must learn to energize a crowd without the use of their face or voice.
+To be Roar-ee, a willingness to perform and a love of fun are truly the only requirements besides wanting to don the suit, which is cleaned after every wear.
+But the job isn’t as easy as it may seem; one must learn to energize a crowd without the use of their face or voice.

 “Being able to communicate with people without speaking is really hard, but it’s something needed for the job,” Miller said.

-Yet despite these challenges, Roar-ee remains a campus celebrity, and it isn’t just the people in the costume that appreciate what Roar-ee does.
-According to Karolina Kaczmarczyk, CC ’21 and captain of the dance team, Roar-ee serves as another way to gain more attention and exposure for spirit groups like the Columbia University Dance Team and the Columbia University Marching Band.
+Despite these challenges, Roar-ee remains a campus celebrity, and it isn’t just the people in the costume that appreciate what Roar-ee does.
+According to dance team captain Karolina Kaczmarczyk, CC ’21, Roar-ee serves as another way to gain more attention and exposure for spirit groups like the Columbia University Dance Team and the Columbia University Marching Band.

 Politics aside, Roar-ee’s presence on campus only continues to grow, especially with the recent success of the football team.

-Being Roar-ee defines one’s Columbia experience just like being a student-athlete does, or being part of any other club or organization.
+Being Roar-ee defines one’s Columbia experience just like being a student-athlete or part of any other club or organization.
 The same former Roar-ee met his ex-girlfriend, a fellow Roar-ee, while on the job.
-Though the roar-mance ended, the memory of being Roar-ee often remains prominent in the mind of those who have held the position.
+Though the roar-mance ended, the memory of being Roar-ee often remains prominent in the minds of those who have held the position.

 “I’ll see alumni, and they’ll come up to me and tell me about when they were Roar-ee years ago, and it really becomes part of your Columbia experience,” a current Roar-ee said.

-Columbia’s athletics culture is changing.
-Last season, the men’s basketball team played at Madison Square Garden, which one Roar-ee referred to as “something that would not have happened without the shift in Columbia athletics.”
+Columbia’s athletic culture is changing.
+Last season, the men’s basketball team played at Madison Square Garden, which one Roar-ee referred to as “something that would not have happened without the shift in Columbia Athletics.”

-As Columbia continues to grow its reputation as an athletic force instead of solely an academic institution, Roar-ee is emblematic of that school spirit.
-At a University that is known for its stress culture, a current Roar-ee couldn’t help but claim that Roar-ee is the antithesis of that image.
+As Columbia continues to strengthen its reputation as an athletic force instead of solely an academic institution, Roar-ee is emblematic of that school spirit.
+At a university that is known for its stress culture, a current Roar-ee couldn’t help but claim that Roar-ee is the antithesis of that image.